Prohibition On Texting and Driving in Georgia

 Georgia’s texting law is a “primary” traffic law.
 The police are justified in pulling over any vehicle where they suspect the driver is sending text messages, even if they are doing nothing else wrong.
 A secondary traffic law is one that can only be enforced if there is suspicion of some other violation as well.

-Despite the prohibition of texting while driving, there are still a good deal of Georgia residents who text on an occasional or frequent basis.
+Despite the prohibition of texting while driving, there are still a good deal of Georgia residents who text on an occasional or frequent basis while driving.
 They may try to limit their texts to stoplights, or they may think it’s ok to just read a message, but things can get out of hand quickly.
 If they are moving at a typical highway speed they will travel the length of a football field with their eyes off the road.
 This behavior can lead to an accident where someone gets hurt, no matter how experienced the driver is.
-If you’ve been injured in an accident caused by a driver who was texting, it is important to speak with a car accident lawyer in Kennesaw, GA or a car accident lawyer in Marietta, GA as soon as possible in order to see how the circumstances of your accident might affect any potential financial settlement you should receive.
+If you’ve been injured in an accident caused by a driver who was texting, it is important to speak with a car accident lawyer in Kennesaw or Acworth as soon as possible in order to see how the circumstances of your accident might affect any potential financial settlement you should receive.

 Although texting and driving is addressed under the criminal system, criminal consequences are not sufficient when someone has been injured.
 The texting violation by itself will only yield a fine of $150, which goes into the system, not in the victim’s pocket.
-For your own justice, you need a personal injury lawyer in Kennesaw on your side looking out for your best interests.
-This is exactly what you’ll get when you turn to the Ghai Law Firm for your car accident lawyer in Kennesaw or your car accident lawyer in Marietta.
+For your own justice, you need a lawyer on your side looking out for your best interests.
+This is exactly what you’ll get when you turn to the Law Offices of Roger Ghai for your car accident case in Kennesaw.
 Whatever insurance company that is involved, whether it is your own policy or that of the driver who caused the accident, is designed to save money for the company, which means offering settlements as low as their clients will take.
-An immediate check in your hand can be enticing, but no claim check should be cashed without talking to a personal injury lawyer in Kennesaw.
+An immediate check in your hand can be enticing, but no claim check should be cashed without talking to a lawyer in Kennesaw first.

-Roger Ghai of the Ghai Law Firm has been practicing law since 1989, and has extensive experience in handling all sorts of personal injury cases, including car accidents caused by distracted drivers.
+Roger Ghai of the Law Offices of Roger Ghai has been practicing law since 1989, and has extensive experience in handling all sorts of personal injury cases, including car accidents caused by distracted drivers.
 If you’ve been hurt in an accident, you need every advantage you can get.
-Call us at the Ghai Law Firm at 770-792-1000 to find out how we can help.
+Call our office at the Law Offices of Roger Ghai at 770-792-1000 to find out how we can help.